Drawdown to Recovery – Overcoming Big Losses

 Tune Out the Noise

 Traders tend to get themselves into trouble through the influence of other sources, which is to say that the “noise” gets into their head.
 After a big drawdown, you may lose conviction in your strategy and/or your ideas, causing you to turn to other sources for confirmation, or even a guiding hand.
-Don’t.
+Careful when doing so.
 Crank up your “mental filter” to what the talking heads on CNBC or the Twitterfolk are saying.
 It’s difficult to understand how Cramer or the cast of “Fast Money” can advise someone without knowing their risk profile, trading style, timeline, etc. Or how about the trolls of Twitter?
 After a big drawdown, a troll on the other side of your next trade calling you an idiot, saying you don’t know what you’re doing could influence your strategy, as you may have lost conviction in your trading.

 These things are all just “noise,” distractions that require discipline to tune out.
 Do what you can to keep your emotions low, and your influence from other sources at zero.
-And for Christ’s sake, please…. whatever you do… don’t blindly follow the trades of others in a desperate attempt to green a trade.
-The idea, trade plan, and execution is then all entrusted in someone else.
-Keep your trades as your trades.
-It’s your money, not their’s.

 Take a Leave of Absence

 A very common practice to a larger than average drawdown is to simply take the next day off.
 This shouldn’t be confused with “taking a break.”
 Taking an extended leave of absence after a significant loss may actually cause you to doubt yourself more and pour salt on the open wound.
 Think of taking one day off as therapeutic.
 Do something you enjoy that day, get outside, spend time with the family, whatever you have to do, just get your mind off trading.
-Think of it a “mini vacation.”
+Think of it like a “mini vacation.”

 Try to come back fresh, after you’ve given your mind a solid 24 hours to digest what happened.
 A lot of people think taking a “break” is a good thing, and perhaps it is for you.
-However, you need be tough (mentally).
 If you have confidence in your trading, remind yourself that you’re good trader.
 Then remind yourself that you’re human, and that you can get sloppy or careless from time to time.
 The best thing you can do is get right back on the horse after a quick breather and continue to do the things that got you to where you are today.
 Try not to let the market control you and bring you down – it has no emotions or ill will.
 Why should you?

 Assess.
 Adapt.
 Evolve.